 The kerfuffle over the dam being built is an interesting contrast between two styles of doing the “build” part of the current Afghanistan plan.
 There are direct implementors like us who take USAID money and use it according to the priorities of the Provincial and District governments.
 We did not build anything new – we restored a check dam and a major irrigation intake that had been destroyed back in the 80’s.
 We used the same plans and the same engineers who built those irrigation systems back before the Soviets arrived and depopulated the rural areas of southwestern Afghanistan.
 The provincial irrigation department coordinated with their national level counterparts in Kabul on every step of this project and sent in regular progress reports.
 We also employed every man who could handle a shovel in the district for almost a year which is the whole point to cash for work programs.

 The Helmand River Valley will never reach its full potential unless every farmers field is dug up, the clay removed, and proper drainage put in its place.
 We discovered that back in the 1960’s when Lashkar Gha was called “Little America” and the State Department was trying to salvage the disaster that was the original Hellmand River Valley project run by the engineering firm Morrison Knudsen.
-The company I worked for tried to introduce drip irrigation to the local farmers years ago but they pulled the hoses out of the ground and started using them to tether sheep and goats.
-The only way to water a field is to flood it; everybody knows that, and that is exactly what the farmers told the men who did this project 8 years ago.
-You cannot force change on Afghan farmers any easier than you can force change in Americas two-party political system.
-Proving that drip irrigation is efficient and works better is completely irrelevant – if proving yourself right mattered the entire Helmand River Valley would be using drip irrigation and about 1/3 of the water they are currently using to water their crops.
+Since the completion of that project local farmers have irrigated their fields by flooding them.
+The NGO I work for tried to introduce drip irrigation to the local farmers years ago but they pulled the hoses out of the ground and started using them to tether sheep and goats.
+The only way to water a field is to flood it; everybody knows that, and that is exactly what the farmers told the men who showed them how to use drip irrigation 8 years ago.
+You cannot force change on Afghan farmers any easier than you can force change in Americas’ two-party political system.
+Proving that drip irrigation is efficient and works better turned out to be completely irrelevant; if proving yourself right mattered the entire Helmand River Valley would be using drip irrigation and about 1/3 of the water they are currently using to water their crops.

 Last year Michael Yon visited our Nimroz projects and put up an interesting post called Please don’t forget us.
 He was writing about a massive women’s training program we ran that year because Zaranj has a more Persian culture, woman can drive in Zaranj, work outside the home and attend training courses without any problems.
 We tried to do an even bigger woman’s training program this year but we’re rejected.
 The woman had already been forgotten and this year’s crew in Kabul wanted “capacity building” which is the new buzzword on the FOB’s.
 For 1/10th of the cost of keeping just one hydrologist in this country for a year, and I’m talking the million bucks of life support and security costs, not the salary or cost of mobilization which would easily add another million to the sum, for 1/10th of that we could have trained 300 woman and sent them on their way with the tools they needed (Sewing Machines, beauty salon equipment, wool and weaving boards etc..) to start their own business.